philthompson/blog/gen/static/nfl-elo/faq.md

 Human-written power rankings have value, but their authors may have some bias, unconscious or otherwise, that affects their power rankings.
 Elo-based ratings and rankings can reduce or eliminate biases for or against individual teams.

-I believe that If I do any subjective model tuning to make the ratings "look more correct" to my eye, then I am nearly 100% likely to be making the model less accurate, or more biased in some way, or both.
+I believe that If I do any subjective model tuning to make the ratings "look more correct" to my eye, then I would almost certainly make the model less accurate, or more biased in some way, or both.
 I want to avoid this altogether.

 There are plenty of power rankings designed by their authors to look correct to their eye.
 (Reddit user <a target="_blank" href="https://old.reddit.com/user/mikebiox/submitted/?sort=new">mikebiox</a> has been posting weekly <a target="_blank" href="https://old.reddit.com/r/nfl/comments/1oua20x/nfl_power_rankings_combined_week_10/">averaged power rankings for years</a> if you're interested in those.)
 There's no point in replicating any of that here, so these Elo ratings are intended to be objective.